codeborne/klite/TUTORIAL.md

 Klite [JsonMapper](json/src/JsonMapper.kt) will omit nulls by default to make responses smaller.

-You can now get the json response using `http://localhost:8080/api/todos`.
+You can now get the JSON response using `http://localhost:8080/api/todos`.

 ## Annotated routes